SpritzMoon Crypto Token (Spritzmoon) Price Tops $0.0000

-SpritzMoon Crypto Token (Spritzmoon) traded down 0% against the US dollar during the 1 day period ending at 21:00 PM Eastern on September 22nd.
-Over the last week, SpritzMoon Crypto Token has traded 1% higher against the US dollar.
-SpritzMoon Crypto Token has a total market capitalization of $1.00 million and $3,900.89 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
-One SpritzMoon Crypto Token token can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+SpritzMoon Crypto Token (Spritzmoon) traded up 1% against the US dollar during the 24 hour period ending at 7:00 AM ET on September 25th.
+One SpritzMoon Crypto Token token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, SpritzMoon Crypto Token has traded down 0% against the US dollar.
+SpritzMoon Crypto Token has a market cap of $1.00 million and approximately $4,077.50 worth of SpritzMoon Crypto Token was traded on exchanges in the last 24 hours.

 About SpritzMoon Crypto Token

-SPRITZMOON is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
-Its launch date was June 15th, 2021.
-SpritzMoon Crypto Token’s official website is www.spritzmoon.net.
+SpritzMoon Crypto Token is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
+Its genesis date was June 15th, 2021.
+SpritzMoon Crypto Token’s official Twitter account is @spritzmoon and its Facebook page is accessible here.
+The official website for SpritzMoon Crypto Token is www.spritzmoon.net.
 The official message board for SpritzMoon Crypto Token is info-71194.medium.com.
 The Reddit community for SpritzMoon Crypto Token is https://reddit.com/r/spritzmoon and the currency’s Github account can be viewed here.
-SpritzMoon Crypto Token’s official Twitter account is @spritzmoon and its Facebook page is accessible here.

 Receive News & Updates for SpritzMoon Crypto Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SpritzMoon Crypto Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.